What’s your Why?

-When I’m clear about my why, every decision I make on my journey — from business projects to dinner planning — becomes a whole lot easier.
+When I’m clear about my why, every decision I make on my journey — from taking pictures to hiking with a friend — feels more natural.
 And when I consciously pause during the day to focus on my why, it helps me:

 - Stay focused (less restless) in whatever I’m doing, and